Associate Professors: John George, Ellen G. Koitz (co-chair), Judith Sherman (co-chair)

 All initial teacher certification programs (undergraduate and post-baccalaureate) require the candidates who intend to be program completers to use the Chalk and Wire e-Portfolio system to create a program portfolio with specified performance assessments and activities.
-Candidates interested in pursuing teaching certification will enroll in EDUC 204 Foundations of Education as their first education course and receive training on creating their program portfolio.
+Candidates interested in pursuing teaching certification will enroll in EDUC 204 Foundations of Education in a Diverse Society as their first education course and receive training on creating their program portfolio.
 Transfer students will receive e-Portfolio training when they enter the program.

 Facilities: Several facilities on campus serve as laboratories or curriculum materials centers for the teacher education program.
 The Onica Prall Child Development Laboratory School, founded in 1929, serves as a nursery school for 3- and 4-year-old children.
 Students observe and teach in the O.P.C.D.L.
 School.
 An elementary science and mathematics classroom and the instructional technology classroom are available to students.
 In addition, many courses are taught in the Tatem Art Building’s “Smart Rooms,” which are equipped with instructional technology.
-Area school districts work cooperatively with the education department in offering numerous field experiences to teacher education students through Professional Development School partnerships.
+Area school districts work cooperatively with the education department in offering numerous field experiences to teacher education students through Professional Development School (PDS) partnerships.
 Education students are engaged in continuous and extensive field experiences in the PDS and the O.P.C.D.L.
 School beginning with their first education course and continuing through program completion.

 - Curriculum and Instruction (M.S.)